F. Murray Abraham: 1989–2000: Established actor

 After the release of The Name of the Rose, Abraham tired of appearing as villains and said he wanted to return to his background in comedy.
-From May 10 through July 14, 1991, Abraham portrayed King Lear in American Repertory Theater's (A.R.T.) production of King Lear, directed by Adrian Hall, Cambridge, MA.
+From May 10 through July 14, 1991, Abraham portrayed the title character in American Repertory Theater's (A.R.T.) production of King Lear, directed by Adrian Hall, in Cambridge, Massachusetts.
 In 1994, Abraham portrayed Roy Cohn in the first Broadway production of Tony Kushner's Angels in America at the Walter Kerr Theater, replacing Ron Leibman in the role.

 Over the next decade or so, Abraham had fewer prominent roles, but he did have substantial supporting roles in Peter Yates' An Innocent Man (1989), Woody Allen's Mighty Aphrodite (1995), and Gus Van Sant's Finding Forrester (2000), where he again played the nemesis to Connery.
 He played Ahdar Ru'afo, the villain in Star Trek: Insurrection (1998).
 He had a significant role in Brian De Palma's adaptation of The Bonfire of the Vanities (1990), but chose not to be credited due to a contract dispute.
-He continued his association with classical music by narrating the plot summaries of the operas of Wagner's Ring Cycle in the 1990 PBS broadcast from the Metropolitan Opera, to the largest viewing audience of the Ring Cycle in history, conducted by James Levine.
+He continued his association with classical music by narrating the plot summaries of the operas of Richard Wagner's Ring Cycle in the 1990 PBS broadcast from the Metropolitan Opera, to the largest viewing audience of the Ring Cycle in history, conducted by James Levine.

 In the 1997/98 Broadway season, he starred in the new chamber musical Triumph of Love opposite Betty Buckley, based on Marivaux's classic comedy.
 The production did not find a large audience, running 85 performances after its pre-opening preview period.
 He has also taught theater at Brooklyn College.